Pacific Fleet Submarine Museum & USS Bowfin Honolulu, HI

 Good To Know

-• For a fuller historical experience, select the Passport to Pearl Harbor ticket option and visit all of Pearl Harbor's historic sites in one day.
+• Select the Passport to Pearl Harbor ticket to visit all four historic sites in one day.

 • Last admission is 30 minutes prior to closing.

-• Tours are self-guided and include free audio guides, available in seven languages.
+• Complimentary self-guided audio tours available in seven languages.

-• Children under 4 are not permitted on the submarine for safety reasons.
+• Children under 4 are not allowed aboard the submarine.

 Description